-While it is printing, take some time to familiarize yourself with the two types of expenses used in budgeting.
+While it is printing, take some time to familiarize yourself with the two types of expenses that will appear in your budget.

 A Fixed Expense is a reoccurring cost of which the amount never changes.
 You will pay these expenses regularly (Weekly, monthly, quarterly, or yearly).

 A Variable Expense is a potential cost that differs depending on your personal spending decisions.

 Before you can create a monthly budget, you'll need to figure out your average monthly income.
 To do this, you are going to compare your income over the last three months and come up with an average.
 On a piece of paper, write down your monthly income for the last three months.
 Add them all together and then divide by three.
 This gives you your average monthly income!